-AB InBev owns 100% of the issued share capital of Ambrew S.à.R.L., which is incorporated under the laws of Luxembourg, which owns 100% of the issued share capital of Anheuser-Busch Europe Ltd., which is incorporated under the laws of England and Wales.
-Anheuser-Busch Europe Ltd. owns 100% of the issued share capital of AB InBev UK Finance Company Limited, which is incorporated under the laws of England and Wales.
+AB InBev owns 100% of the issued share capital of Ambrew S.à.R.L., which is incorporated under the laws of Luxembourg, which owns 100% of the issued share capital of Anheuser-Busch Europe Ltd., which is incorporated under the laws of the UK.
+Anheuser-Busch Europe Ltd. owns 100% of the issued share capital of AB InBev UK Finance Company Limited, which is incorporated under the laws of the UK.